STANAG 4586 INTEROPERABILITY

 STANAG 4586 Data Link Interface and Vehicle Specific Module Background

-NATO standard STANAG 4586 defines a standard interface for the command and control of Unmanned Aerial Vehicles (UAV).
+NATO standard STANAG 4586 defines a standard interface for the command and control of Uncrewed Aerial Vehicles (UAV).
 The motivation behind STANAG 4586 is to provide UAV “interoperability” – the ability for a number of ground stations to control or manipulate a UAV in real-time.
 STANAG 4586 defines a system architecture, message set, protocol, and data format for communication between a UAV and the Core UAV Control Station (CUCS).
 In general terms, a CUCS is also known as either a Ground Control Station (GCS) or a Remote Video Terminals (RVT) with specific Levels of Interoperability (LOI).

 STANAG 4586 defines two sets of messages: one for the commands the CUCS sends to the UAV and another representing the information the UAV sends to the CUCS.
 Together, these message sets provide complete command and control of the UAV.
 STANAG 4586 also defines the transport mechanism for the messages, UDP protocol, and the byte-level layout for data packets.
 Most importantly, STANAG 4586 dictates the existence of a Vehicle Specific Module (VSM).
 This subsystem takes STANAG-compliant commands from the GCS, translates them into vehicle-specific/autopilot and payload-specific commands onboard the vehicle, and exercises real-time control over the AV and its payloads to comply with the STANAG standard.